hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 timings indicated high performance of the bindings, with the library largely IO bound at the TNG API (pure C) level.

+# What can we do now?

+The TNG library now has a regression-test suite and can be compiled as C++ 14 with a modern compiler.
+The groundwork is also laid for further improvements of the library.

+There are now also a set of functional Python bindings for the TNG format that can read any TNG block.

-An example of how to use PyTNG to read a TNG file is shown below:
+An example of how to use PyTNG to read a TNG file and extract positions is shown below:

 ```python